JustinNusca/ml-blogs/polymorphic-components/readme.md

 We aren’t done yet, though — there are tradeoffs to be aware of.

 A component that implements polymorphism via `asChild` forwards props without regard to whether the child element is designed to accept them.
-In most cases, this may be just a `className`, which can be easy to account for — the biggest value that polymorphic components provide is arguably separating the UI from the logic.
+In most cases, this may be just a `className`, which can be easy to account for.
+Arguably the biggest value that polymorphic components provide is separating the UI from the logic.
 However, some polymorphic components may be designed to provide specific behaviors, such as Radix UI’s `TooltipTrigger`, and will also provide various `aria` attributes for accessibility purposes.

 Because the root polymorphic component and it’s child are declared separately as two distinct JSX nodes, the Typescript compiler cannot guarantee compatibility, and you must consider the private implementation details of the “parent” component, in order to prevent the rendering of invalid HTML.